hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

 Hello, World!
 I am process 4 of 8
 Hello, World!
 I am process 2 of 8
 ```

+> **Exercise**
+>
+> Try out the "Hello, World!" program above on Viking.
+Try running it in an interactive job and a batch job.
+>
+> Try out different compilers and MPI implementations.
+What differences do you notice between MPI variants? (not in terms of performance, but in terms of function)
+{: .block-danger }

 ## Virtual Topologies